isalasg/itszn/Apuntes/006_TSP/Unidad_II/PITCHME.md

 ---
 ### @color[brown](2.2.
 Gerente de desarrollo)
 #### @color[orange](The test manager role)
-- The test manager’s role is to ensure that the system is thoroughly tested and performs all important functions properly.
+- The test manager’s role is to @color[green](ensure that the system is thoroughly tested) and performs all important functions properly.
 Among the test manager’s responsibilities are
     + leading the team in developing comprehensive test plans
     + supporting the customer interface manager to get acceptance test criteria defined and agreed to by the customer during the requirements phase